 When getting a crown, you will have a few different options as far as what the restoration is made from.
 Metal crowns are made entirely of metal.
 Different types of metals may be used.
 The biggest issue with these crowns is that they are gold or silver, meaning that they are highly visible.
 However, they are very strong.
 They are typically recommended for treating back teeth as chewing forces are greater.

-Another popular option is all-ceramic crowns.
+Another popular option is porcelain crowns.
 These crowns are not as strong as metal and can fracture under too much pressure.
 However, they look exactly like your real teeth, providing the most natural appearance.
 These crowns are ideal for treating front teeth.

 What Could Happen if I Put Off Treatment?